How to Build Motivation: Create Habits That Keep You Going

 ➡️ Therapists who can help you identify motivation blocks and create sustainable change.

-You don’t need to feel motivated to start - but when you start, motivation will grow.
+You don’t need to be inspired to begin - you just need to begin.
+The motivation will follow.